EricThomson/PySideSummer/Chapter6/usefulStuff.md

     or many files or a directory.

     In the following example, a modal QFileDialog is created using a static function.
-    The dialog initially displays the contents of the ì/home/janaî directory, and displays files matching the patterns given in the string ìImage Files (*.png *.jpg *.bmp)î.
+    The dialog initially displays the contents of the ‚Äú/home/jana‚Äù directory, and displays files matching the patterns given in the string ‚ÄúImage Files (*.png *.jpg *.bmp)‚Äù.
-    The parent of the file dialog is set to self , and the window title is set to ìOpen Imageî: fileName = QFileDialog.getOpenFileName(self,
+    The parent of the file dialog is set to self , and the window title is set to ‚ÄúOpen Image‚Äù: fileName = QFileDialog.getOpenFileName(self,
             tr("Open Image"), "/home/jana", tr("Image Files (*.png *.jpg *.bmp)"))
     Note using getOpenFileName returns the file path in a tuple that also includes the file type list, so you can append [0] if you just want the file path.

-##QPixMap
+## QPixMap
 http://srinikom.github.io/pyside-docs/PySide/QtGui/QPixmap.html
     There are functions to convert between PySide.QtGui.QImage and PySide.QtGui.QPixmap .
     Typically, the PySide.QtGui.QImage class is used to load an image file, optionally